 Doctor Zhivago was adapted to the screen by David Lean in 1965, together with the screenwriter Robert Bolt.
 Omar Sharif played the title role as Yuri, and Julie Christie was Lara.
 The film, shot in Spain and Finland, focused on the love story and used Yuri's stepbrother Yevgraf as a narrator.
 A number of scenes and characters, important for Pasternak's philosophical vision of the fate of his generation, were omitted.
 When the film was edited to its present 3 hours and 17 minutes, much of Maurice Jarre's score was altered.
 In addition to the customary symphonic instrumentation, there are 24 balalaika players from Los Angeles, Japanese banjos, a Koto (7-foot Japanese harp), along with a six-foot gong, organ, novachord, electric sonovox, harpsichord, electric piano, tack piano, and zither.
 The composer himself felt upset by the overburdening repetition of 'Lara's Theme,' a simple love theme, which had litte to do with Russian folk songs or music of the period, but which became a worldwide hit.
 All reviewers were not so positive: "... the biggest disappointment of 1965...
 There is nothing holding the effects together, not an idea, or a feeling, or a mood, or even much of a plot, and a relatively capable cast struggles helplessly with Robert Bolt's disconnected, uninspired dialogue as the film bumbles along to boredom."
 (Andrew Sarris in Village Voice, December 30, 1965)

 For further reading: Boris Pasternak and Dr. Zhivago by A.g.
 Gaev (1959); The Pastenak Affair: Courage of Genius by R. Conquest (1962); Boris Pasternak by J.W.
-Dyck (1972); Pasternak: A Critical Study by H. Gifford (1977); Boris Pasternak's Translations of Shakespeare by Anna Kay France (1978); Boris Pasternak: His Life and Art by Guy de Mallac (1981); Pasternak: A Biography by R. Hingley (1982); Boris Pasternak: A Literary Biography, Vol. I: 1890-1928 by Katherine Tiernan O'Connor (1989); Boris Pasternak: Doctor Zhivago by Angela Livingstone (1989); The Poet and His Politics by L. Fleishman (1990); Boris Pasternak: A Biography by Peter Levi (1990); Boris Pasternak: the Tragic Years, 1930-1960 by Evgeny Pasternak (1990): A Literary Biography, Vol. 1, 1890-1928 by Christopher Barnes (1990); Doctor Zhivago: A Critical Companion, ed. by Edith W. Clowes (1995); Understanding Boris Pasternak by Larissa Rudova (1997); The Same Solitude: Boris Pasternak and Marina Tsvetaeva by Catherine Ciepiela (2006) - Suom.: Pasternakilta on myös suomennettu muistelmateos Turvakirja, runosuomennoksia antologioihin Venäjän runotar, Neuvotolyriikkaa 3, muita teoksia valikoimaan Viimeinen kesä sekä antologiaan Neuvostoproosaa I. Marja-Leena Mikkolan suomentama valikoima runoutta, Sisareni, elämä, ilmestyi 2003.
+Dyck (1972); Pasternak: A Critical Study by H. Gifford (1977); Boris Pasternak's Translations of Shakespeare by Anna Kay France (1978); Boris Pasternak: His Life and Art by Guy de Mallac (1981); Pasternak: A Biography by R. Hingley (1982); Boris Pasternak: A Literary Biography, Vol. I: 1890-1928 by Katherine Tiernan O'Connor (1989); Boris Pasternak: Doctor Zhivago by Angela Livingstone (1989); The Poet and His Politics by L. Fleishman (1990); Boris Pasternak: A Biography by Peter Levi (1990); Boris Pasternak: the Tragic Years, 1930-1960 by Evgeny Pasternak (1990): A Literary Biography, Vol. 1, 1890-1928 by Christopher Barnes (1990); Doctor Zhivago: A Critical Companion, ed. by Edith W. Clowes (1995); Understanding Boris Pasternak by Larissa Rudova (1997); The Same Solitude: Boris Pasternak and Marina Tsvetaeva by Catherine Ciepiela (2006); The Zhivago Affair: The Kremlin, the CIA, and the Battle over a Forbidden Book by Peter Finn and Petra Couvée (2014) - Suom.: Pasternakilta on myös suomennettu muistelmateos Turvakirja, runosuomennoksia antologioihin Venäjän runotar, Neuvotolyriikkaa 3, muita teoksia valikoimaan Viimeinen kesä sekä antologiaan Neuvostoproosaa I. Marja-Leena Mikkolan suomentama valikoima runoutta, Sisareni, elämä, ilmestyi 2003.
 See also: Isaiah Berlin